Wolverhampton, England

 After the Match

 Post-match, fans gather in local pubs or head to Wolverhampton city centre (10 minutes walk).
 The railway station is nearby for quick departures.
-Transport can be busy immediately after - consider waiting 20 minutes for crowds to disperse.
+Transport can be busy immediately after — consider waiting 20 minutes for crowds to disperse.
+Lych Gate Tavern, The Great Western, and The Combermere Arms all stay busy late into Saturday evening.

 Getting There